Fevered speculation over John Bolton's replacement as national security adviser

 TRUMP SAYS JOHN BOLTON IS DEPARTING WHITE HOUSE, SAYS THEY 'DISAGREED STRONGLY'

-Multiple sources tell Fox News that at least five people are believed to be in the mix.
-They include: the U.S. ambassador to Germany, Ric Grenell; U.S. Special Representative for Iran Brian Hook; Special Representative for North Korea Stephen Biegun; the ambassador to the Netherlands Pete Hoekstra; and Rob Blair, an aide to White House Chief of Staff Mick Mulvaney.
+At least seven people are believed to be in the mix.
+They include, according to multiple sources: the U.S. ambassador to Germany, Ric Grenell; U.S. Special Representative for Iran Brian Hook; Special Representative for North Korea Stephen Biegun; the ambassador to the Netherlands Pete Hoekstra; and Rob Blair, an aide to White House Chief of Staff Mick Mulvaney.
 A source close to the discussions said multiple senators called the White House on Grenell’s behalf on Tuesday.

+Appearing on Fox News' "Special Report" on Tuesday, South Carolina GOP Sen. Lindsey Graham said Hook, Retired Army Lt.
+Gen. Keith Kellogg and former deputy national security adviser Rick Waddell are under consideration.

+"Those are three names that the president mentioned to me," Graham said.
+"There are others on the list."

 Earlier in the day, the president signaled that he'd fired Bolton – a characterization Bolton himself challenged.